phbastosa/phbastosa/README.md

 ### Hey people!
 I'm Paulo 😄

 - I'm an enthusiast of scientific computing.
-- I develop algorithms aimed at direct and inverse problems in geoscience area.
+- I develop algorithms aimed to solve direct and inverse problems in geoscience.
 - Working with seismic imaging, so I have to code a lot to become a PRO.

 ### Social 📲